Rajan/lesspod/README.md

 ## Contributing To Lesspod

 Lesspod uses parcel as a bundler as of now.
 Parcel doesn't support EJS at this point by default but it will be possible soon with the next version.
 Run following commands to get started.
+We accept pull requests.

 ```
 git clone https://github.com/Rajan/lesspod.github.com